 Daily rhythms of sleeping and waking are controlled by a variety of brain mechanisms, the most prominent of these being the circadian process (the ‘body clock’ signalling time for sleep) and the homeostatic process (a build-up of sleep pressure during the hours of wakefulness).
 These two processes work together to consolidate sleep and wakefulness (Diik 2005)

-Circadian rhythm is a roughly 24 hour cycle in the physiological processes of living beings.
+Circadian rhythm is a roughly 24-hour cycle in the physiological processes of living beings.
 It is internally generated, although it can be modulated by external cues (zeitgebers) such as sunlight, and feeding and drinking, and in humans by daily routines of work, exercise etc. Circadian rhythms are controlled by a brain pacemaker in the suprachiasmatic nucleus (SCN) of the anterior hypothalamus, which has a direct input from the retina signalling light levels.
 Most body systems, not only sleeping and waking, are to some degree modulated by input from this circadian pacemaker.

-The innate frequency of the circadian clock in humans is slightly longer than 24 hours, and synchronisation with the external 24-hour physical environment and day to day activities requires daily adjustments to the internal clock.
+The innate frequency of the circadian clock in humans is slightly longer than 24 hours, and synchronisation with the external 24-hour physical environment and day- to-day activities requires daily adjustments to the internal clock.
 The light-dark cycle is the strongest synchronizing agent for the circadian system.
 In humans, light exposure in the evening produces delays, and in the early morning produces advances.
 The SCN also receives internal signals from the pineal gland, via the nocturnal release of melatonin.
-Endogenous melatonin release begins to increase 2 to 3 hours before sleep onset and peaks in the middle of the night.
+Endogenous melatonin release begins to increase 2-3 hours before sleep onset, and peaks in the middle of the night.
 Exogenous melatonin given during the early morning delays the timing of circadian rhythms, and given during the early evening induces advances in this timing, which contrasts with the effects of light.

 There are differences within humans in their preference for sleep times (chronotype).
-Some people preferring to rise early and are at their best in the morning (morningness, ‘larks’) and those who rise later and are at their peak later in the day (eveningness, ‘owls) These preferences be determined in part by genetics.
+Some people preferring to rise early and are at their best in the morning (‘morningness’, or ‘larks’) and those who rise later and are at their peak later in the day (‘eveningness’, or ‘owls) These preferences be determined in part by genetics.
 Children are early chronotypes and become progressively later (delaying) as they grow older, reaching a maximum in their ‘lateness’ at around the age of 20.
 After 20, they become earlier again (advancing) with increasing age.
 Young women reach their maximum in lateness earlier than men; men continue to delay their sleep until around the age of 21 and remain later chronotypes for most of their adulthood (Roenneburg 2004).
-This gender difference disappears at around the age of 50, which coincides with the average age of menopause.
+This gender difference disappears at around the age of 50 years, which coincides with the average age of menopause.

-Circadian rhythm sleep-wake disorders (CRSWDs) occur when there is an alteration of the endogenous circadian system or a misalignment between the endogenous circadian rhythm and the sleep-wake schedule required by a person’s physical environment or social or work timetable.
+Circadian rhythm sleep-wake disorders (CRSWDs) occur when there is an alteration of the endogenous circadian system or a misalignment between the endogenous circadian rhythm and the sleep-wake schedule required by the physical environment or social or work timetable.
 This results in insomnia when they are needing to sleep, and sleepiness when alertness is required, causing significant distress and impairment of function.

 There are six CRSWDs defined in ICSD:-